Best Mattress For Side Sleepers 2023: A Mattress Designer’s Best Options For Pressure Relief And Cozy Comfort

 A medium feel, slightly softer and spongier, but excellent on shoulders especially.
 At 11″ tall with great edge support, it’s the perfect thickness for both couples and solo sleepers.
 Hip immersion is just right for pressure relief and making it easy to turn.

-Many of my readers and followers order them and then write me back about their shoulder pain relief and ability to sleep longer and deeper.
+Many of my readers and followers order them and then write me back about their shoulder and hip pain relief.
+A real side sleeper consideration.

 Almost Everyone Is A Side Sleeper: Our Mattress Survey Tested This Theory